 We’ve got refrigerators ordering our groceries and cars that can drive us to our destination while we take a quick snooze.
-Social media platforms have turned into living, breathing, news-reporting machines and you’ll rarely find many young adults without their voice-assisted smartphone in their hands.
+Social media platforms have turned into living, breathing, news-reporting machines and you’ll rarely find any young adults without their voice-assisted smartphone in their hands.
 It’s clear the U.S. is THE most advanced country in the world, right?
 Not exactly.

 A 2020 study found the grand ol’ U.S. of A. doesn’t even make the top 10 when it comes to basic internet connectivity.
 We don’t even make the top 20!
 The U.S. comes in at #27 of 30 countries studied with 87% of the population connected.

 Why should I care?

 At first glance, 87% seems pretty impressive.
 But consider this — that amounts to 42.6 million people without access to an internet connection, a vital resource in today’s remote working and learning environments.
-Due to COVID-19, the government is also promoting online response to the annual census for the first time ever.
+Due to COVID-19, the government is also promoting an online response to the annual census for the first time.
 The census helps the government with resource allocation across the country.
 If more than 42 million Americans are unable to respond, that’s a big gap in information.

 So, which countries are beating us?